centre-for-humanities-computing/DaCy/Paper/paper.md

 ## Getting the results
 For convenience, we have included our version of the combined dataset of above mentioned `.csv`s which was used to reproduce the tables in the paper.

+## Creating the tables
+The R markdown `robustness.Rmd` contains the code for automatically generating the LateX tables.